Kevin Pauza

 Kevin Pauza is an American physiatrist and interventional spine specialist.
 He is the co-founder of the Texas Spine and Joint Hospital located in Tyler, Texas.
 Pauza developed the Discseel procedure for the treatment of spinal disorders known as the Pauza Disc Treatment, which claims to repair re-grow discs without a spinal fusion.

-Pauza has treated many international clients for chronic back pain and spinal disc degeneration, and even claims to have served as a medical advisor to the Saudi royal family.
+Pauza has treated many international clients for chronic back pain and spinal disc degeneration, and served as a medical advisor to the Saudi royal family.

 Early life

 Kevin Pauza was born on December 15, 1964, in Hershey, Pennsylvania, with twin sister Jill Ann Pauza.
 He and his three siblings grew up on his parents' farm.
 His mother, Gail Ann Pauza, was a registered nurse, and his father, William Vito Pauza, is a farmer, land conservationist, and inventor.

 Career

 Pauza is a physiatrist and a founding partner of the Texas Spine and Joint Hospital in Tyler, Texas.
 Pauza received degrees from University of Pennsylvania, Columbia University College of Physicians and Surgeons, Penn State College of Medicine, and Lehigh University.

 Outside of treating patients with chronic lower back pain and degenerative disc disease, Pauza is on the editorial panel of several scientific journals, committees and boards.
 He established the John Dehaan Foundation which annually awards $250,000 for advances in nonsurgical spinal treatment.
 In 2008, Penn State College of Medicine recognized Pauza with the Alumni Fellow Award.
 Pauza served on the advisory board of several medical tech companies.